 - At an early stage, under the title of "The Crippingwell Horror", the adventure was set at a "spiritualist hotel" owned by a Mrs Plumchute, and involved a psychic named Noah Sneed contacting the Gelth.
 The maid, Gwyneth, was a much more minor character at this stage; her brother, Davy, was interred at the nearby Crippingwell Cemetery.

-- Gabriel Sneed was initially conceived to be a younger character, with David Tennant in mind for the role.
+- Gabriel Sneed was initially conceived to be a younger character, with David Tennant in mind for the role (which would have been Hilarious in Hindsight as well).

 - During the scene in which the Doctor and Dickens are talking in the coach, the driver was supposed to shout down to them (referencing a Dickens work) and the coach was to crash, but this was too expensive.